 Skylar Diggins posts second career triple-double (fourth in school history) with 17 points, 10 rebounds and 10 assists.

-In her two seasons back on the Fighting Irish bench in 2010-11 and 2011-12, Owens helped the program make consecutive trips to the NCAA national championship game (and the third and fourth appearances in the NCAA Women's Final Four, all with Owens on the Notre Dame staff) by molding the Fighting Irish inside game into one of the nation's best, led by two-time State Farm Coaches' honorable mention All-American and BIG EAST Defensive Player of the Year (as well as first-team all-BIG EAST selection) Devereaux Peters, who posted career highs in virtually every statistical category including scoring (11.9 ppg. in 2010-11), rebounding (9.3 rpg. in 2011-12) and field goal percentage (.593 in 2010-11), in which she ranked fifth in the nation.
-Peters went on to be chosen in the first round (third overall selection) of the 2012 WNBA Draft by the defending league champion Minnesota Lynx, becoming the highest draft choice and first WNBA Draft lottery pick in school history.
+Another of Owens' recent success stories was two-time WBCA Coaches' honorable mention All-American and BIG EAST Defensive Player of the Year (as well as first-team all-BIG EAST selection) Devereaux Peters, who posted career highs in virtually every statistical category including scoring (11.9 ppg. in 2010-11), rebounding (9.3 rpg. in 2011-12) and field goal percentage (.593 in 2010-11), in which she ranked fifth in the nation.
+Peters went on to be chosen in the first round (third overall selection) of the 2012 WNBA Draft by the Minnesota Lynx, becoming the highest draft choice and first WNBA Draft lottery pick in school history.
+Peters went on to earn her first WNBA title with Minnesota in 2013.

 As a fifth-year senior under Owens' tutelage in 2011-12, Peters tied longstanding school records for 15-rebound games (7) and 15-point/15-rebound games (4) in a single campaign, with both marks first set nearly 35 years earlier during the program's first varsity season (1977-78).
 She also amassed a career-high 12 double-doubles in 2011-12 (tying for fifth-most in school history and most by a Fighting Irish player since 2004), including nine in her final 18 games.
 What's more, she was the first player in program annals to pile up 75 blocks, 75 steals and 75 assists in one season, and just the second NCAA Division I player since 2001-02 to pull off that feat, while Peters' 78 total blocks tied her for fifth on the Fighting Irish single-season charts.